bluurryy/cargo-insert-docs/README.md

 To update the sections just run the command again.

+By default, `cargo-insert-docs` tries to insert both feature documentation and crate documentation.
+To perform only one of these actions use the `feature-into-crate` or `crate-into-readme` command.

 You don't have to add both sections for the tool to work.
 If it doesn't find a section it will carry on with a warning.
-You can turn that warning into an error with the `--strict` flag and disable either job with `--no-feature-docs` and `--no-crate-docs`.
+You can turn that warning into an error with the `--strict` flag.

 You can find all the available arguments in [docs/cli.md](docs/cli.md).